 - EPA Discussion of Major Issues Regarding Compressed Waste (PDF) (11 pp, 752K) (Enclosed with letter above)

 - EPA Review of Effects of Supercompacted Waste and Heterogeneous Waste Emplacement on WIPP Repository Performance (PDF) (91 pp, 2,506K)

 EPA Issues Final Decision on Remote-Handled Transuranic (RH-TRU) Waste

-This approval allows DOE to proceed with developing site-specific characterization plans for RH waste.
-However, this approval does not authorize DOE to characterize or ship RH waste to the WIPP.
-In order to obtain this authorization, DOE must first submit documentation specific to each of the waste generator sites to show the requirements in the WCPIP have been fully met.
-Each site must also be inspected and approved by EPA to evaluate whether it is adequately implementing the site-specific RH waste characterization programs.
+This approval allows the DOE to proceed with developing site-specific characterization plans for RH waste.
+However, this approval does not authorize the Department to characterize or ship RH waste to the WIPP.
+In order to obtain this authorization, the DOE must first submit documentation specific to each of the waste generator sites to show the requirements in the WCPIP have been fully met.
+Each site must also be inspected and approved by the EPA to evaluate whether it is adequately implementing the site-specific RH waste characterization programs.